 Solo travel for self-care isn’t always planned – sometimes it’s unexpected money that lands in your account and you finally choose yourself.
-That’s exactly how my solo trip to West Kelowna happened, and it reminded me why, especially for women who constantly pour into everyone else, the need to prioritize solo travel and rest without guilt.
+That’s exactly how my solo trip to West Kelowna happened, and it reminded me why women who constantly pour into everyone else need to prioritize solo travel and rest without guilt.

 The Five-Minute Decision That Changed Everything